CongLeSolutionX/The-Language-Atlas/regions/DOT_language/style_templates/Holographic_Interface_Sci-Fi_HUD_Style.md

-# Holographic Interface - Sci-Fi HUD style
+# Holographic Interface - Sci-Fi HUD Style
 > **Disclaimer:**
 >
 > This document contains my personal notes on the topic,